microsoft/CameraTraps/collaborations.md

 You can see a list of some of the organizations who have used our tools here:

 &nbsp;&nbsp;&nbsp;&nbsp;<https://github.com/microsoft/CameraTraps/#who-is-using-the-ai-for-earth-camera-trap-tools>

+If you are looking for a more technical description of our MegaDetector model, see [this page](megadetector.md).

 ## Information about our camera trap work